cometbft/cometbft/docs/introduction/README.md

 for the consensus engine to run block proposals, and one more for querying the application state.

-It's probably evident that applications designers need to very carefully design their message handlers to create a blockchain that does anything useful but this architecture provides a place to start.
+It's probably evident that application designers need to very carefully design their message handlers to create a blockchain that does anything useful but this architecture provides a place to start.
 The diagram below illustrates the flow of messages via ABCI.